 The number of people attending virtual events in 2020 had understandably increased a lot, because well, virtual events were the only events they could attend.
 Webinars are an effective way to boost brand awareness and customer interaction, and establish yourself as an authority in the field.
 Find and discuss topics and ideas that your target audience might be interested in.
 Don’t focus on plugging your brand, the goal here is not short-term, but building long-term trust and reputation.

 Conferences are events that are typically longer than webinars and other events and have a series of different events and discussions packed into several days sometimes.
 It is more engaging than webinars but demands more time and commitment from attendees.
-It may have demonstrations, workshops, and debates within it, and focusses on a wholesome experience for everyone.
+It may have demonstrations, workshops, and debates within it, and focuses on a wholesome experience for everyone.

 5) UGC Videos